LiquidAgent/.github/README.md

 This is not your average protocol logic.
 This is off‑world AI.

-This is not your average protocol logic.
-This is off‑world AI.

 ## 💧 What is Liquid Agent?
 Liquid Agent is an intelligent system that brings real‑time, AI‑powered automation to any decentralized environment.
 Originally incubated as an internal tool, it has now evolved into a standalone framework that enables: